Information Theoretic Limits of Cardinality Estimation: Fisher Meets Shannon: Scale-Invariance and Numbers

 \subsection{Smoothing via Random Offsetting}

-The \textsf{LogLog} sketch has an oscillating asymptotic relative variance but since its magnitude is very small (less than $10^{-4}$), it is often ignored.
+The \textsf{LogLog} sketch has an oscillating asymptotic relative variance but since its magnitude is very small (less than $10^{-4}$~\cite{DurandF03,FlajoletFGM07}), it is often ignored.
 However, when we consider base-$q$ generalizations of \textsf{LogLog}, e.g., $q=16$, the oscillation becomes too large to ignore; see Figures~\ref{fig:h_i} and \ref{fig:oscillation}.
 Here we give a simple mechanism to \emph{smooth} these functions.

 Rather than combine $m$ i.i.d.~copies of the basic sketch, we will combine $m$ \emph{randomly offsetted} copies of the sketch.
-Specifically, the algorithm is hard-coded with a random vector $(R_0,\ldots,R_{m-1}) \in [0,1)^m$ and for all $i\in[m]$, each element processed by the algorithm will be withheld from the $i$th sketch with probability $1-q^{-R_i}$.
+Specifically, the algorithm is hard-coded with a random vector $(R_0,\ldots,R_{m-1}) \in [0,1)^m$ and for all $i\in[m]$, the $i$th sketch is scaled down by a $q^{-R_i}$ factor.
 Thus, after seeing $\lambda$ distinct elements, the $i$th sketch will have seen $\lambda q^{-R_i}$ distinct elements in expectation.
-As $m$ goes to infinity, the memory size (entropy) and the relative variance tend to their average values.\footnote{As $m$ goes to infinity, using the set of uniform offsets $(0,\ldots,\frac{m-1}{m})$ will also work.} Figure \ref{fig:oscillation} illustrates the effectiveness of this smoothing operation for reasonably small values of $q=16$ and $m=128$.
+All sketches are distributed identically, and in the limit $m\to\infty$, the memory size (entropy) and the relative variance tend to their average values.\footnote{Using the set of uniform offsets $(0,\frac{1}{m},\ldots,\frac{m-1}{m})$ will also work.} Figure \ref{fig:oscillation} illustrates the effectiveness of this smoothing operation for reasonably small values of $q=16$ and $m=128$.